This is the second part of the Financial Independence Series:

 Retirement, often seen as the golden ticket to a life of relaxation, is actually a unique journey for everyone.
 It’s not just a destination you reach one day; it’s more like a vast spectrum, offering various flavors and approaches to cater to your individual desires.
 In my last post, I talked about how “retire early” is the flashy part of FIRE (Financial Independence, Retire Early), but there are plenty of ways to interpret retirement.
 So, let’s dive into four distinctive retirement styles that are far from your standard retirement fare, each giving you a different perspective on what it means to retire.

 Imagine shaking up the old-school idea of retirement, where you clock out at a specific age and that’s it.
-Mini-retirements are all about tossing that concept aside.
-Instead, you take extended breaks during your working years to chase your passions, explore new places, or dive into projects that set your soul on fire, or just take a break to recharge.
+Mini retirements are all about tossing that concept aside.
+Instead, you take extended breaks during your working years to chase your passions, explore new places, dive into projects that set your soul on fire, or just take a break to recharge.
 I have met someone who does this every few years, and he considers it an adult summer break.
 Whether it’s a year-long adventure around the globe or a few months to pursue a creative project, mini retirements are about making ample time for the present.
 Mini retirements however do take some planning as you likely will be leaving your job unless you have a very flexible one.
 It also means that you will need to go back into the job market when you plan to return to the workforce.
 These are scenarios that take lots of planning to make sure you get back into your career in stride.

 2. Multi-Stage Retirement: Phases of Fulfillment

-Multi-stage retirement is a bit like planning a multi-course meal.
-It acknowledges that retirement isn’t just an “all or nothing” affair.
+Multi-stage retirement is a bit like the gears in a car.
+Retirement isn’t just an “all or nothing” affair.
 You can start with slower in the beginning, pick up speed in retirement by gradually reduce your work hours, move to part-time gigs, and eventually ease into full retirement.
 This style is perfect for those who want the flexibility to fine-tune their retirement, ensuring they’re not just financially ready but also emotionally and mentally prepared for each new phase.
 Going from 0-100 in a car may not be enjoyable for everyone.
 Although I can understand that it will be for others!
 This one resonates with me as I have a feeling that I can’t just cut off work cold turkey.
 Retiring in stages may help me mentally retire without worrying if I have enough.

 3. Coast FIRE: The Art of Financial Momentum and Lifestyle Freedom